d-smith/stepfns/README.md

 4. s3-for-process-data - for processes that exceed the data limits for step functions, and for processes that need to protect data at rest, data can be stored in s3 buckets that can be configured to encrypt data at rest.

+5. lambda-orchestration - Entry lambda via POST, which calls other lambas to do the work.
+Allows comparison with step functions in terms of overhead.